Two Types of Workers Compensation Claims

 - 1 day a week for 30 weeks in a row

-Two examples of this critical mistake are (a) where there was less than 30 days of benzene exposure within a period of 7 consecutive months, or (b) the company named as defendant was not where the final period of benzene exposure took place.
+Two examples of this critical mistake are (a) where there was less than 30 days of benzene exposure within a period of 7 consecutive months, or (b) the company named as a defendant was not where the final period of benzene exposure took place.

-- Filing Deadline for NC Benzene Workers Comp Claims
+RELATED: The Filing Deadline for NC Benzene Workers Comp Claims

 - Exposure to Benzene